Why Do Dogs Lick You

 Dogs lick your face because your face hosts many scent receptors, hair follicles, and secretions such as ear wax, salt, sweat, tear ducts, and saliva.

 Also, dogs lick your face for atavistic reasons.
-Dogs retained behavioral qualities carried over from wolves such as hoping you will regurgitate some of your food for them to eat.
+Dogs retain behavioral qualities carried over from wolves such as hoping you will regurgitate some of your food for them to eat.

 Our mouth is a petri dish of bacteria, chemicals, and scents and is also where sound comes from when we verbally reward our dog with our voice.
 It is natural for a dog to want to lick your face.